 Any student who completes the minimum graduation requirements as specified below and has met the requirements for each of the required high school assessments is eligible to receive a high school diploma.
-Students enrolled in grades 7 - 12 may be awarded a Carnegie unit credit provided the course content is a Carnegie unit bearing course in the current edition of the Approved Courses for the Secondary Schools of Mississippi.
+Students enrolled in grades 7-12 may be awarded a Carnegie unit credit provided the course content is a Carnegie unit bearing-course in the current edition of the Approved Courses for the Secondary Schools of Mississippi.

-Beginning school year 2018-2019 and thereafter, all entering ninth graders will be required to have a minimum of 28Carnegie units as specified below to earn a Traditional Diploma with a Distinguished Academic Endorsement.
+Beginning school year 2018-2019 and thereafter, all entering ninth graders will be required to have a minimum of 28 Carnegie units as specified below to earn a Traditional Diploma with a Distinguished Academic Endorsement.
 The local school district may establish additional local requirements approved by the local school board as authorized under Miss.
 Code Ann. § 37-16-7.

-CURRICULUM AREA CARNEGIE UNITS REQUIRED SUBJECTS ENGLISH 41 English I English II Two (2) additional English Courses above English II MATHEMATICS 42 Algebra I Two (2) additional Math Courses above Algebra I SCIENCE 43 Biology Two (2) additional science courses above Biology SOCIAL STUDIES 4 1 World History 1 U.S. History 1⁄2 U.S. Government 1⁄2Economics 1⁄2 Mississippi Studies PHYSICAL EDUCATION 1/27 1⁄2 Physical Education HEALTH 1/28 1⁄2 Contemporary Health TECHNOLOGY or COMPUTER SCIENCE 1 THE ARTS 110 COLLEGE- and CAREER-READINESS 111 ELECTIVES 8 Must Include two (2) advanced electives of the College Preparatory Curriculum requirements (See Appendix C.) TOTAL UNITS REQUIRED 28 12,13,14
+CURRICULUM AREA CARNEGIE UNITS REQUIRED SUBJECTS ENGLISH 41 English I English II Two (2) additional English Courses above English II MATHEMATICS 4 Algebra I Two (2) additional Math Courses above Algebra I SCIENCE 4 Biology Two (2) additional science courses above Biology SOCIAL STUDIES 4 1 World History 1 U.S. History 1⁄2 U.S. Government 1⁄2 Economics 1⁄2 Mississippi Studies PHYSICAL EDUCATION 1/2 7 1⁄2 Physical Education HEALTH 1/28 1⁄2 Contemporary Health TECHNOLOGY or COMPUTER SCIENCE 19 THE ARTS 1 COLLEGE- and CAREER-READINESS 1

+ELECTIVES 8 Must Include two (2) advanced electives of the College Preparatory Curriculum requirements (This information is available from Institutions of Higher Learning.)
+TOTAL UNITS REQUIRED 28